gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 produce of the feature maps of a given layer.
 This inner product can be understood as representing a map of the correlations between the layer's features.

 In short, you can use a pretrained convnet to define a loss that will do the following:
+* Preserve content by maintaining similar high-level layer activations between the targent content image and the generated image.
+The convnet should "see" both the target image and the generated image as containing the same things.
+* Preserve style by maintaning similar *correlations* within activations for both low-level layers and high-level layers.
+Feature correlations capture *textures:* the generated image and the style-reference image should share the same textures at different spatial scales.